 - Poor management of change

 The second cause of obsolete alarms is the careless handling of changes.
 When devices are removed from operations, the alarms should be removed from the control system.
-It is not uncommon to find alarms at the bottom of the alarm summary for removed devices years ago.
+It is common to find alarms at the bottom of the alarm summary for removed devices years ago.

 Alarm priority is the ranking of alarms by severity and response time.

 Although the alarm priorities should be based on how urgently the operator needs to take action, many alarms are assigned the wrong focus.
-Prioritization also includes considering consequences that the operator can avoid: The difference between scenarios in which the operator responds and those he does not.
+Prioritization also includes considering consequences the operator can avoid: The difference between scenarios in which the operator responds and those in which they do not.
 Having many alarms with the wrong priority makes priority less meaningful and possibly even meaningless to the operator.
-This can then lead to the operator responding with an inappropriate action when multiple alarms occur.
+This can lead to the operator responding with an inappropriate action when multiple alarms occur.
 A consistent method of prioritization based on the severity of consequences and response time can radically change alarm priorities.
 In some cases, 80 percent of alarm priorities have been changed, mainly to lower priorities.

 Crystal-clear answers through a change of perspective